Israel arrests 4 Palestinian fugitives who escaped prison

 The six Palestinians tunneled out of the Gilboa prison on Monday, setting off a furious manhunt across Israel and in the West Bank.

-For the Palestinians, the fugitives were heroes who succeeded in freeing themselves from multiple life sentences.
-Fighting against Israel and taking part in attacks against the Israeli military or even civilians is a source of pride for many.
+For the Palestinians, the fugitives won praise for succeeding in freeing themselves from multiple life sentences.
+Fighting against Israel and taking part in attacks against the Israeli military or even civilians is a source of pride for many, and Palestinians consider prisoners held by Israel to be heroes of their national cause.

 In the Gaza Strip as well as in the West Bank, Palestinians had organized sit-ins and joyful gatherings to celebrate the prison break.

 While Zubeidi was a member of the secular Fatah group, the others belonged to the Islamic Jihad militant group, including four serving life sentences.
-All of the prisoners are from the nearby city of Jenin in the occupied West Bank.
+All of the prisoners are from the nearby city of Jenin in the Israel-occupied West Bank.

 As soon as the news about the capture of the two fugitives was confirmed Friday, a flurry of bitter posts expressing disappointment and shock filled Palestinian social media.